Friday, March 5, 2010

 CARRIERS TO AVOID

 These carriers have been checked out by me and my fellow babywearers.
 They are not reputable sellers and I do not recommend buying a carrier or anything else from them.
 If you find a carrier that you are concerned about that I should add to the list, send me a comment or an email.
-Thanks! (updated 4/2012)
+Thanks! (updated 6/2012)

 NEW LISTING!

-BOUTIQUE BELLA BAMBINI
+BOUTIQUE BELLA BAMBINI/ Earthy Bliss

 This has been a long time coming.
-I have seen too many mamas post that they regret buying from her so I feel compelled to list her here so no one else is fooled.
 I know I recommended her at one time but that was before her customer service went in the crapper.
-Although most of her carriers are safe, her oldest version of her ring slings (which is a bad knockoff of Zolowear) is not safe according to the guru of sling making, Jan of Sleeping Baby Productions.
-But even though the carriers are relatively safe, I will not recommend her because of her horrendous customer service.
-I am working on a separate post and will have that ready soon to give more details.
-Bottomline: If you have one, fine.If you find one used, fine.
-I just warn against buying ANYTHING from her directly.
+Although most of her carriers are safe, her oldest version of her ring slings are not safe or easy to use.
+But even though most of her other carriers are relatively safe, I will not recommend her because of her horrendous customer service and unprofessional attitude both of which I have experienced firsthand.
+You can read my reviews on TBW if you are interested, username: pumpkinbearsmom.
+Bottomline: If you have one, fine.
+If you find one used, fine.
+I just don't recommend buying from her directly based on my own personal experiences. ****This has been edited to comply with the cease and desist letter I was sent by Johna's lawyer in Sept 2012.****

 Rhiamon on etsy: She is selling ring slings with small stainless rings rather than aluminum sling rings.
 She says "The rings are stainless steel and hold up to 200lbs.
 They are smaller than traditional rings, making them stronger and safer."
 Also I am concerned about the fabric she uses as most of the ones listed look like one layer of thin cotton which is not strong enough to hold a baby comfortably and safely.
 The kicker though is she is not even wearing the slings properly in her photos.
 I have a hard time trusting a carrier maker who can't wear her own carriers properly.